jan-molak/fuse-box/docs/bundle.md

     * Run
      After you bundles are defined you can execute fuse.run() which will execute them all.
 A producer knows about the order, in a way it's an orchestrator

-The following diagramm illustrates the process:
+The following diagram illustrates the process:

 ```
 graph TB